repology/repology-rules/README.md

 - { name: [postgresql-client, postgresql-server], setname: postgresql, addflavor: true }
 ```

+#### setflavor

+Same as addflavor, but replaces flavor instead to appending to
+flavors list.

 #### resetflavors

 Set to `true` to remove all previously added flavors.